Ki-re/Wallapop-Scrapper/readme.md

 ## About the Project

-The script searches all the ads for a given motorcycle model on a wallapop and saves the obtained data to a sql database.
+The script searches all the ads for a given motorcycle model on wallapop and saves the obtained data to a sql database.
 That data can later be processed to get metrics on the market prices to determine whether a published bike's price is worth or not.

 This script was designed on 2022 and is no longer being mantained, feel free to adapt the code to your needs